Short answer, read this first

 Excursion Runs in winter?
 What changes Winter verdict

-Rundāle Palace + Bauska + Brewery Yes Gardens are dormant (no roses); interior is fully heated and at its most atmospheric in low winter light.
-Brewery lunch is unchanged and the dark beer hits differently at −5 °C. Highly recommended in winter.
+Rundāle Palace + Bauska + Ķemeri Bog Yes Gardens are dormant (no roses); interior is fully heated and at its most atmospheric in low winter light.
+The Ķemeri Bog boardwalk in winter has the pools half-frozen and frost on the dwarf pines.
+Highly recommended in winter.
 A different palace experience than in summer and often with just our small group inside.

 Sigulda + Cēsis + Gauja Valley Yes, but Cable car closes if the wind is too high.
 Trails can be icy; we adjust the route.
 Castles are open year-round.
 Recommended for hardy travellers.
 The valley in snow is worth the trip.
 Walking-grip boots are non-negotiable.